dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 ## General

 The laws of Governing Law governs this document.
-The parties consent to the jurisdiction and venue of the Jurisdiction.
+The parties consent to the jurisdiction and venue of Jurisdiction.

 All formal notices under this document will be sent in writing to the applicable Notice Contact.